algosup/2023-2024-project-5-flutter-team-5/Documents/Specification/TechnicalSpecification.md

 #### For PC :

-To debug and run your flutter code on PC is more easier than on phones, your OS is already a device.
+To debug and run your flutter code on PC is easier than on phones, your OS is already a device.

 ![DesktopDevice](./Image/DestopDevice.png)